 If all power is lost, use the Manual Let Down System, (see operation instructions) to lower the platform using gravity.
 The aerial device may be lowered and the rotation system can be manually powered using a 7/8" gear wrench to get the platform down.
 Each situation will vary, so the ground personnel must carefully think through what actions are required to lower the platform.
 Once a function is lowered, it cannot go back up without hydraulic power.
+The platform will not level when using the manual let down system.
 After lowering the unit manually, cycle the unit to remove air from the hydraulic system before operation from the platform.